You might have searched regarding what is hysteresis a number of times through many different posts on different websites, but to no avail.

 However, the explanations provided over these websites are pretty long and difficult to grasp.

 Let’s try to learn through a simple example, what exactly hysteresis in an electronic circuit means.

-This voltage lag between activating and deactivating threshold can be defined as the hysteresis; in this case it is for the relay.
+- This voltage lag between the activation and deactivation thresholds can be defined and understood as the hysteresis; in this case it is for the relay.

-Similarly, all electronic circuit possesses this small disadvantage when it comes to maintaining fixed thresholds levels.
+Similarly, all electronic circuits especially in single BJT circuit you will find this small disadvantage, which may pose difficulty in maintaining fixed thresholds levels.